 - Run msconfig and disable all unnecessary startup entries.
 Reboot normally, your system should start without parasite interfering.

 - Install and run https://www.2-viruses.com/downloads/spyhunter-i.exe.
 Scan with it the PC and delete FBI Moneypak Virus executables it finds.

 Here is a video guide illustrating this virus removal method:

 There are couple versions of FBI Moneypak Virus that encrypts user documents and images.
 Depending on parasite version, the files might be recoverable, but it is not always the case.
 In such cases I recommend using PC support or one of the existing decryptors for the files.

-Note, that even if all of safe modes are blocked and you can not access other user account and run Reimage or Anti-Malware program scan from there, you can still clean your PC from this infection.
+Note, that even if all of safe modes are blocked and you can not access other user account and run Anti-Malware program scan from there, you can still clean your PC from this infection.
 We recommend either using Bootable antivirus CD/USB disk (Hitman Pro Kickstarter USB is one of such choices) and scanning with it or calling +1-888-334-2444 (USA / CA ) for help.

 Using Hitman Pro Kickstarter USB to remove FBI Moneypak virus that blocks all Safe Modes